Audio Signal Enhancement with Learning from Positive and Unlabelled Data: Introduction

 \section{Introduction}

-\textbf{Audio signal enhancement. }This paper deals with audio signal enhancement (SE),\footnote{We use the term ``SE'' in the sense of ``noise suppression''.} the task of extracting a specific class of sounds (called a {\it signal}) while suppressing the other classes of sounds (called {\it noise}) from a mixture of them (called a {\it noisy signal}).
+\textbf{Audio signal enhancement. }This paper deals with audio signal enhancement (SE),\footnote{We use the term ``SE'' in the sense of ``noise suppression''.} the task of extracting a specific class of sounds (called a {\it signal}) while suppressing the other classes of sounds (called {\it noise}) from the mixture of them (called a {\it noisy signal}).
 Applications of SE include automatic speech recognition (ASR), music information retrieval, and sound event detection.
-In this paper, we mainly focus on single-channel SE, which is applicable even when there is only one microphone.
-See, e.g.,~\cite{Wang2020} for a multichannel SE method.
+In this paper, we focus on single-channel SE, which { applies even in situations where only one microphone is available.} See, e.g.,~\cite{Wang2020} for a multichannel SE method.

 \textbf{Supervised learning} has become a mainstream approach to SE, where an SE model such as a deep neural network (DNN) is trained to predict the clean (i.e., noise-free) signal or a mask for SE~\cite{Erdogan2015,Tan2019,Hu2020}.
 The approach requires parallel training data consisting of both noisy signals and the corresponding clean signals.
 As it is impossible to record such parallel data due to the crosstalk, a common practice is to synthesise them.
 Fig.~\ref{fig:pipeline}(a) illustrates the data synthesis pipeline using speech enhancement as an example.
-First, clean signals (e.g., clean speech utterances) are recorded in a noise-free environment such as an anechoic room.
-Then, these signals are filtered by room impulse responses, which are simulated by an acoustic simulator such as the image method~\cite{Allen1979}.
+First, clean signals (e.g., clean speech utterances) are recorded in a {quiet} environment such as {a recording studio}.
+Then, these signals are {convolved with} room impulse responses, which are simulated by an acoustic simulator such as the image method~\cite{Allen1979}.
 Finally, noisy signals are synthesised by numerically adding a clean signal and noise.